FduAruba/AtmoModel/README.md

 # AtmoModel
+2023/9/20:

-this project is for GNSS ionosphere STEC modeling
+this project is for GNSS ionosphere STEC modeling, not completed.